Elastic Search vs Lucidworks comparison

 Find out what your peers are saying about Elastic Search vs. Lucidworks and other solutions.
 Updated: May 2024.

 Elastic Search is ranked 1st in Indexing and Search with 59 reviews while Lucidworks is ranked 8th in Indexing and Search.
 Elastic Search is rated 8.2, while Lucidworks is rated 8.6.
 The top reviewer of Elastic Search writes "Played a crucial role in enhancing our cybersecurity efforts ".
 On the other hand, the top reviewer of Lucidworks writes "Provides the ability to control how indexing and searching perform".
-Elastic Search is most compared with Faiss, Milvus, Pinecone and Azure Search, whereas Lucidworks is most compared with Coveo.
+Elastic Search is most compared with Faiss, Milvus, Pinecone, Azure Search and Amazon Kendra, whereas Lucidworks is most compared with Coveo.
 See our Elastic Search vs. Lucidworks report.

 See our list of best Indexing and Search vendors.